thesofproject/sof-docs/contribute/contribute_guidelines.rst

 .. _SOF project website: https://thesofproject.org

-As a contributor, you'll want to be familiar with the SOF project, how to configure, install, and use it as explained on the `SOF project website`_, and how to set up your development environment as introduced in the project's :ref:`getting_started`.
+As a contributor, familiarize yourself with the SOF project, how to configure, install, and use it as explained on the `SOF project website`_, and how to set up your development environment as introduced in the project's :ref:`getting_started`.